 Oracle is leading the way in cloud ERP.
 Oracle Fusion Cloud ERP has been cloud-based from the beginning, with continuous innovation delivered quarterly.
 It's intelligent, predictive, fully connected, and built for flexibility.
 You can start your transformation now, whatever your starting point, to create instant business value in the cloud.

-Compare Workday's ERP solutions to Oracle Cloud ERP and see why Oracle is the better choice for you.
+Compare SAP's ERP solutions to Oracle Cloud ERP and Oracle Cloud solutions for banking and see why Oracle is the better choice for you.

 Why this matters